Hazelwood (rugby ground): History and setting

+London Broncos

+In November 2025 the London Broncos moved to a new training base, taking over the former London Irish rugby union club facility in Sunbury-on-Thames in Surrey.
+The Hazelwood complex will serve as the Broncos new training ground and also their administrative base.
+The Broncos are the primary tenants at the site, however London Irish Amateur will still continue play their Regional 2 Thames level six games there.

+In November 2025, London Broncos Women announced Hazelwood in Sunbury-on-Thames as their new ground to train and play matches for 2026.

 Facilities

 Overview

 The site has four full-size grass pitches, one full size synthetic (4G) pitch and twelve junior pitches plus a long clubhouse.
 The northern end of the clubhouse contains changing facilities for the amateur clubs plus a function room, conference room, kitchen and bar.
-The southern end of the clubhouse was used by the professional side and features their changing room, gym and administrative facilities.
+The southern end of the clubhouse was previously used by London Irish professional side and features a changing room, gym and administrative facilities.
+This end is now home to the Broncos who moved their training and administrative base here in November 2025.
 A shop for amateur team merchandise is located towards the north end building and is located in a hut.
 An on-site car park can accommodate 360 vehicles and also has a bike storage rack.

 Wider training use

 The facilities have been built to world-class specification and are regularly used by community groups including the GAA.
 It was also an approved training based for the 2015 Rugby World Cup being used by Wales, Fiji, Argentina and New Zealand.

 The New York Jets, Baltimore Ravens, New Orleans Saints, Arizona Cardinals, Philadelphia Eagles and Houston Texans NFL teams also trained here ahead of their NFL London Games in 2015, 2017, 2018 and 2019 respectively with New Orleans returning in 2022.
 London Irish reciprocated the Jets' agreement by using their facilities ahead of their premiership match in the United States in 2016.